cruseakshay/Notes/JAVA/NotesFromReading/ch_4.md

 - Static Initialization
   - looks like: static{/* code block */}
-  - The static initializer runs when the class is fi rst used.
+  - The static initializer runs when the class is first used.
   - final static variable can be initialised only once throght the program, either on declaration or in static block.
   - *Try to Avoid Static and Instance Initializers*
-  - There is a common case to use a static initializer: when you need to initialize a static fi eld and the code to do so requires more than one line.
+  - There is a common case to use a static initializer: when you need to initialize a static field and the code to do so requires more than one line.
 This often occurs when you want to initialize a collection like an ArrayList.

 - Static Imports
   - Static imports are for importing static members of classes.